shinsenter/defer.js/docs/apis.md

     Defer.reveal(node);
   });

-// a short-hand for the above code document.querySelectorAll('.multi-lazy').forEach(Defer.reveal);
+// a shorthand for the above code document.querySelectorAll('.multi-lazy').forEach(Defer.reveal);

-// adds 'unveiled' classname when an element unveiled document.querySelectorAll('.multi-lazy') .forEach(function(node) {
+// adds the 'unveiled' classname when an element is unveiled document.querySelectorAll('.multi-lazy') .forEach(function(node) {
     Defer.reveal(node, 'unveiled');